-The City of Winnemucca is celebrating its Centennial this year and we are extremely proud of the successes that our City has enjoyed during the past one hundred years.

-The settlement of French Ford/Centerville/Winnemucca originally served as a Humboldt River crossing point and wagon train shipping center in the early 1840's.
+The City of Winnemucca is celebrating its Centennial this year and we are extremely proud of the successes that our City has enjoyed during the past one hundred years. settlement Ford/Centerville/Winnemucca originally served as a Humboldt River crossing point and wagon train shipping center in the early 1840's.
 The completion of the Central Pacific Railroad in 1869 and the Western Pacific Railroad in 1909 established our community as a major shipping hub, which served our local agriculture, cattle and mining industries.

-Mayor Di An Putnum

-Winnemucca was established as the Humboldt County Seat in
+Mayor Di An Putnum Winnemucca was established as the Humboldt County Seat in

 Nevada League of Cities & Municipalities are pleased to announce our new partnership with BoardDocs®, a cloudbased board management solution.
 As you know, the NLC&M works to improve governance throughout Nevada.
 With NLC&M BoardDocs, our goal is to help leaders with board management processes so they can further enhance opportunities for all constituents and the community.
 We see this partnership as another important way to serve our membership.

-BoardDocs' powerful and easy-to-use services have helped well over 2,000 organizations dramatically lower costs, increase transparency and reduce boardrelated staff time by up to 75 percent from day one.
+BoardDocs' powerful and easy-to-use services have helped well over 2,000 organizations dramatically lower costs, increase transparency and reduce board-related staff time by up to 75 percent from day one.
 If you would like more information about NLC&M BoardDocs or have questions about the partnership, please contact the League office.
 1873 and was incorporated as a General Law City on October 4, 1917.
 Our City has continued to grow and prosper thru the years and presently has a population of approximately 8,000.
 The City of Winnemucca is extremely proud of its well maintained facilities, the outstanding services that it provides to the public and of its healthy financial position.
 Our recently completed Police Station, Animal Control Station and Fire Station buildings were each paid for with cash reserves, which were available as a result of long term planning and conservative spending.
 We anticipate the completion of our new \$29 million wastewater treatment plant this summer.
 The City contributed over \$9 million in cash towards this project, which dramatically reduced the required loan payments to our taxpayers.
 The City is also proud to have been a substantial contributor to the Boy's and Girl's Club / Community Center building project and is excited about the many benefits that it will bring to our entire community into the future.
 The City's continue top priority of maintaining and improving its infrastructure should assure the long term success of our City.
 I would like to take this opportunity to recognize all of the many dedicated residents that have made contributions to our community thru the past one hundred years.
 Their efforts have resulted in Winnemucca being the extremely special place that it is today.
+Mayor DiAn Putnam Cities Urge National Opioid Epidemic Efforts to Focus on Medical Treatment NLC Press Release WASHINGTON - August 10, 2017 - Today, President Donald Trump announced his intention to declare a state of emergency in response to the ongoing opioid addiction crisis.